Consistent Selection of the Number of Groups in Panel Models via Cross-Validation: Numerical Studies

-where the $G_0$ and $G_{\max}$ are pre-specified.
-The test statistic is a residual-based LM-type test statistic and follows the standard normal distribution under the null hypothesis.
-We conduct the hypothesis testing from 1 to $G_{\max}$ until the null hypothesis is rejected at $G^{*}$ and then we conclude that the number of groups is $G^{*}$.
-The method is designed for the linear models.
-Therefore, we only include HT method for linear panel models (i,e, DGP 1. and DGP 2.) in the following examples.

-We consider four data generating processes (DGPs) including linear panel of static and dynamic models and a non-linear panel model.
-The sample sizes are given as $N=200,400$ and $T=100,125,150$.
-Next, we set $G_0 = 4$ with equal group sizes as $N/G_0$.
-The true parameters for each DGP is given in Table \ref{table:true_param}.
-The details are presented as follows.
+We consider four data generating processes (DGPs), including linear static (DGP 1) and dynamic panel models (DGP 2), a dynamic probit panel model (DGP 3), and a static Poisson panel model (DGP 4).
+The sample sizes are set to $N \in\{80,120\}$ and $T \in\{80,120,160\}$.
+The true number of groups is $G_0=4$, with equal group sizes $N / G_0$.
+The detailed specifications of the four DGPs (i.e., DGP 1--DGP 4) are deferred to Appendix \ref{subsec:res_dgp1_4} due to space limitations.